 Configure the Availability service for cross-forest topologies

-The Availability service improves information workers' free/busy information by providing secure, consistent, and up-to-date free/busy information to clients that are running Outlook.
-By default, this service is installed with Exchange 2016.
+The Availability service improves information workers' free/busy information by providing secure, consistent, and up-to-date free/busy information to clients that are running Microsoft Outlook.
+By default, this service is installed with Exchange Server 2013.
 In cross-forest topologies where all connecting clients are running Outlook, the Availability service is the only method of retrieving free/busy information.
-You can use the Exchange Management Shell to configure the Availability service for cross-forest topologies.
+You can use the Shell to configure the Availability service for cross-forest topologies.

-You can't use the Exchange admin center (EAC) to configure the Availability service for cross-forest topologies.
+You can't use the EAC to configure the Availability service for cross-forest topologies.

 Using the Availability service in trusted and untrusted forests

 You can use the Availability service in cross-forest topologies across trusted or untrusted forests.
 The type of free/busy information that's available depends on if you're using a trusted or untrusted forest.